timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 #### Connection Problems

-**Problem:** The TS Pico seems to work intermittently or loses connection.
+**Problem:** The TS-Pico seems to work intermittently or loses connection.

 **Connection troubleshooting:**
-1. **Check physical connections:** Ensure the TS Pico is firmly seated in the expansion bus
+1. **Check physical connections:** Ensure the TS-Pico is firmly seated in the expansion bus
 2. **Clean the connectors:** Use a dry cloth to clean the edge connector contacts
 3. **Check for interference:** Remove other peripherals temporarily
 4. **Test different positions:** Try different slots on the expansion bus